007-Ozalp/WEkEO_Jupyter_Notebook/README.md

 4) Section 4: The Seasonal and Annual Mean Map Visualizations.
 5) Section 5: The Seasonal Anomalies Map Visualizations.
 6) Section 6: References.

+There are two sections of code at the top that occure before entering the main programme and includes:

+1. importing modules
+2. "functions_cmems.py" file which contains functions that are called in the main programme

+The "functions_cmems.py" file contains calling functions to provide necessary methods for the data elaboration.
+Therefore, in the initial part contains the specific functions for the aggregations and, continuing with data analysis and visualization functions and finally calculation and visualization of seasonal anomalies functions.